NVIDIA/k8s-device-plugin/README.md

       use the legacy daemonset API version 'extensions/v1beta1' (default 'false')
   migStrategy:
-      pass the desired strategy for exposing MIG devices on GPUs that support it [none | single | mixed] (default "none)
+      the desired strategy for exposing MIG devices on GPUs that support it [none | single | mixed] (default "none")
+  deviceListStrategy:
+      the desired strategy for passing the device list to the underlying runtime [envvar | volume-mounts] (default "envvar")
 ```

 When set to true, the `failOnInitError` flag fails the plugin if an error is